mkungla/aframe-resonance-audio-component/README.md

 The audio source can also be a [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream).

+Audio rooms and audio sources don't necessarily have to have a parent-child relationship.
+See resonance-audio-src's `room` property.

 # Declarative usage
 Basic usage is quite simple and works just like any other A-Frame component.
 Don't forget to point the `src` attribute to the correct element or resource.